Andrew-Pelham/enigma-rpg/docs/SRD_1.4.md

 ## Making a Character

-### The Adventurer Spirit
+### The Adventuring Spirit

-Your character isn't a villain, a ruthless killer, or a cruel mercenary.
-You're an adventurer; the type of hero who would throw a punch in a bar brawl but wouldn't murder someone in cold blood.
-You might smash a chair over a goon's head or wallop someone's gun out of their hand, but your spirit is good-hearted.
-You are bold, brave, imperfect, but fundamentally heroic.
-When you create your character, ask yourself: Would a child cheer for this person?
-Would they seem larger-than-life, colorful, and brave, even when they stumble?
+In Enigma, your character isn't a villain or ruthless killer; they are an adventurer.
+They might throw a punch in a bar brawl but they wouldn't murder somebody in cold blood.
+They might wallop a goon with a nearby chair but they are still good-hearted.
+They are imperfect, have flaws, and will stumble, but are fundamentally heroic.
+When you create your character ask yourself: do I feel like my character is a "good guy"?

-You can be tough.
-You can be scrappy.
-But you should always feel like a "good guy".

 ### Archetypes

-In Enigma there are 6 different archetypes that are used to represent the typical characters that appear.
+In Enigma there are 6 different archetypes that represent the typical characters in pulp adventure.
 An archetype defines the outline of your character, but by no means limits it.
 They help to guide you when choosing [*Equipment*](#equipment), identifying [*Knacks*](#knacks), and finding your fit in the crew.

 The six archetypes are as follows: